 “The earnings and benefits of this career path are great,” Fragassi said.
 “Considering most therapists have either their Bachelor’s or Associate’s Degree this is a very substantial pay grade.
 I’ve been working at my career for almost two years now and have received a raise and bonus each of those years.”

 So, ultimately employment as a Radiation Therapist can not only be rewarding, but lucrative as well!
-In 2016, the median annual wage for this career in healthcare was $80,160.
-Additionally, the lowest 10 percent earned less than $53,680, whereas the highest 10 percent earned more than $123,710.
+The median annual wage for this career in healthcare is $80,160.
+Additionally, the lowest 10 percent earn less than $53,680, whereas the highest 10 percent earning more than $123,710.